-New York State Senator Tom O’Mara is running for re-election in 2016 to continue representing the state’s 58th Senate District, a district spanning the Southern Tier and Finger Lakes regions which he has represented since first being elected to the New York State Senate on November 2, 2010.
+New York State Senator Tom O’Mara represents the state’s 58th Senate District, a district spanning the Southern Tier and Finger Lakes regions which he has represented since first being elected to the New York State Senate on November 2, 2010.

 Tom has said, “The future cannot be predicted, but we can build a foundation for it and influence its development.”